 It’s that time of year.
 This chicken water froze last night, and our hens are laying fewer eggs than before.
-There’s some molting going on, and the days are getting shorter.
+There’s still some molting going on, and the days are getting shorter.
 I saw a post on a chicken Facebook forum that read “Let the freeloading begin.”

 I had to giggle.
 Thinking about our girls as little freeloaders.
 I mean, they’re certainly spoiled and very demanding.
 I can’t even walk out the front door without them running up and whining for a treat.
 But they do give us a delicious breakfast every morning, and with all the research about how beneficial eggs are to our diets, I think it’s okay if we have to support our girls a little as they molt and adjust to light changes.
 They can be little freeloaders if they need to be.

-But fall and fewer eggs is a good reminder that we have to get our flock ready for the winter, and after making it through three winters so far with our backyard flock, I have some helpful tips from the lessons we learned based on both experience and lots of research online and in books.
+But fall and fewer eggs is a good reminder that we have to get our flock ready for the winter, and after making it through five winters so far with our backyard flock, I have some helpful tips from the lessons we learned based on both experience and lots of research online and in books.

 1. Handling molting